 NOTE: Important!
-To turn the generator off during prolonged utility outages to perform maintenance or conserve fuel, follow these simple, but important steps:
+If it is necessary to turn off the generator during prolonged utility outages to perform maintenance or conserve fuel, follow these important steps!

-To turn the generator OFF (while running in AUTO and online):
+To turn OFF the generator (while running in AUTO and on-line):

-- 1. Turn OFF (or OPEN) the main Utility disconnect. - 2.
+- 1. Turn OFF (or OPEN) the main utility disconnect. - 2.
 Turn OFF (or OPEN) the Main Line Circuit Breaker (MLCB) on the generator. - 3.
 Turn the generator OFF.